livseibert5/SlogoParser/doc/plan/DESIGN_PLAN.md

 API calls will alter the layout of the canvas on the front end, but not interfere with the IDE or general layout of the view at all.

+The Command classes will need access to language resource bundles so that the multiple languages feature can be implemented.
+Command will also be crucial to making the program flexible, as there will be a Command interface that new types of commands can implement without altering other command files.

 ## Test Plan

 One way we are going to make testing easier for our project is through making the turtle's location